open/close all folders

-- Lightning Bruiser: Can be this even moreso than other second generation characters, thanks to Avatar's ridiculous stat versatility, ability to marry everyone (except Morgan him/herself), and access to every normal class in the game (+Taguel and Manakete if married with Nowi, Panne, Tiki, Yarne, or Nah), as well as the potential for getting skills not normally possible for their gender or in general.
+- Lightning Bruiser: Can be this even moreso than other second generation characters, thanks to Avatar's ridiculous stat versatility, ability to marry everyone (except Morgan themself), and access to every normal class in the game (plus Taguel and Manakete if married with Nowi, Panne, Tiki, Yarne, or Nah), as well as the potential for getting skills not normally possible for their gender or in general.

 - Motor Mouth: Morgan has an infamous habit of spontaneous rambling.

 - Mysterious Past: Due to amnesia, Morgan remembers nothing of their past besides the Avatar.
 As Morgan's background is wildly different depending on whether the Avatar married a first or second generation unit, this was a necessity for the writers.
 Their history with the other second generation units is also kept vague - besides their sibling, nobody ever outright confirms or denies that the other children have previously met Morgan.

 - Mythology Gag: In the Japanese version, they share the tactician from the 7th game's default name: Mark.